 According to the World Health Organization (WHO) “A healthy lifestyle is a way of living that lowers the risk of being seriously ill or dying early.
 Health is not just about avoiding disease.
 It is also about physical, mental and social wellbeing.”
 So what does this mean?
 Don’t smoke, don’t drink, exercise?
 Do we really pay attention to the important things in life?

 You can find various scary facts on the internet about the impact of our busy lifestyle and all will point to one thing.
 We are not living a balanced and healthy life.
 I am of the opinion that a balanced life might be the missing link for a healthy lifestyle.
 How do you keep your mind healthy?
 By constantly challenging your mind maybe through word puzzles or even solving a challenging situation at home or the office.
 But you can only do this when you ensure your nutritional needs are met.
 There are plenty of opinions out there about what food is the best for your mind, but all agree that Omega – 3 is essential.
 Do you get enough Omega – 3 in your diet?

-So what is the difference between a balanced and a healthy life?
+So what is the difference between a balanced and healthy life?
 Are they directly correlated or two separate concepts.
 I believe a balanced lifestyle will lead to healthy living.
 But how do we ensure that we pass the good habits to our kids?
-We were forced to change our lifestyle in order to save Little M’s life, and now she is our motivation to improve every aspect of our busy life.
-As a child I was told you need sugar and starch (rice, potatoes, bread) to grow and have energy, and of course you need fruit and fruit juice.
+We were forced to change our lifestyle in order to save Little M’s life, and now she is our motivation to improve every aspect of our busy lives.
+As a child, I was told you need sugar and starch (rice, potatoes, bread) to grow and have energy, and of course, you need fruit and fruit juice.
 I never questioned my eating habits, not even when I suffered from heartburn as early as 4 years old.
 But times are changing and luckily you can find plenty of online resources to help you teach the young ones about a healthy and balanced life.